Campbelltown Arts Centre

-Campbelltown Arts Centre (C-A-C or CAC) is a multidisciplinary contemporary arts centre located in Campbelltown, New South Wales, south west of Sydney, Australia.
+Campbelltown Arts Centre (CAC) is a multidisciplinary contemporary arts centre located in Campbelltown, New South Wales, south west of Sydney, Australia.
 It is a cultural facility of Campbelltown City Council, assisted by other government funding and private sponsorships.

 History and description

 The Centre opened in 2005, located on the traditional land of the Dharawal people.

 The focus is on contemporary art, aiming "to forge collaborative exchanges between artists, disciplines and communities through the creation of new curatorial situations and challenging streams of practice".
 Its exhibits include visual arts, performance, dance, music, live art and emerging forms.